SiEr0212/HackerRank-Solutions/README.md

 # HackerRank-Solutions

-This Reposotory contains solutions to HackerRank Coding-Challenges  I solved on: https://www.hackerrank.com/
+This repository contains solutions to HackerRank Coding-Challenges I solved on: https://www.hackerrank.com/